m-ashry-eg/SAA-C03/notes/README.md

     - **Retention Period**: The retention period defines how long data records are retained in the stream.
 Records that are older than the specified retention period are automatically deleted.

+- #### Amazon Kinesis Data Streams vs. Amazon SQS

+  - **Kinesis Data Streams**: Consider Kinesis Data Streams for high-throughput, continuous data streams that necessitate real-time processing or analysis.

+  - **SQS**: Opt for SQS when you prioritize utmost reliability, asynchronous processing, and message durability, especially in situations where components must be loosely connected within a distributed system.

 - #### Kinesis Data Streams Use Cases

   - **Scalability**: Kinesis Data Streams is highly scalable.
 It can handle large volumes of data, up to petabytes per day.
 This makes it a good choice for